-A LARGE hanging lamp was burning in the room to which the marguis had conducted his friends, and the fire upon the grate burned cheerfully, for the night was damp and chilly, and the servants knew that their master would expect it.
-As soon as de Montigny had thrown off his outer garments and handed them to the valet who stood ready to take them, he turned towards his preservers.
-He met the calm look of the elder of garb that caused us to be where we were tothe two, and a slight start was perceptible in his manner, for those deep, black, brilliant eyes, and that glossy, well turned beard, were not to be mistaken.
-"Montmorillon !" he uttered.
+LARGE hanging lamp was burning in the centre room to which the marquis had conducted his friends, and the fire upon the grate burned cheerfully, for the night was damp and chilly, and the servants knew that their master would expect it.
+As soon as De Montigny hadthrown off his outer garments and handed them to the valetwho stood ready to take them, he turned towards his preservers.
+He met the calm look of the elder of the two, and a slight start was perceptible in his manner, for those deep, black, brilliant eyes, and that glossy, well turned beard, were not to be mistaken. ' Montmorillon!' he utterred.

-"Even so," returned the smuggler, with a smile.
-"Does the truth of my identity lessen your esteem or gratitude ?"
-"Not one whit, not one whit," immediately replied the marguis, "for truly I know of nothing very bad about you, while I do know of much that is very good.
-And your companion-who is he ?"
-"Did you ever see him before ?" the smuggler asked.
+'Even so,' returned the smuggler, with a smite.
+'Does the truth of my identity lessen your esteem or gratitude?"
+Not one whit, not one whit,' immediately replied the marquis, 'for truly I know of nothing very bad about you, while I do know of much that is very good.
+And your companion-who is he?'
+'Did you ever see him before?' the smuggler asked.

-"The face looks familiar," uttered de Montigny, looking sharply into the young man's features.
-"He is an English seaman, I take it ?" " Did he talk like an Englishman ?"
-"No, he did not."
+'The face looks familiar,' uttered De Montigny, looking sharply into the young man's features.
+'He is an English seaman, I take it?'
+'Did he talk like an Englishman?' ' No, he did not.'
+'Neither is he.
+You know good old Pierre Fretart?'
+'Our old fisherman?'
+'Yes.'
+'To be sure.
+Ah, and now I recollect me.
+This is his son.
+I knew I had seen him somewhere, but the English garb deceived me?